White police officer cleared of charges in Wisconsin shooting of Jacob Blake

 KENOSHA, Wis.
-(Reuters) -Prosecutors on Tuesday cleared a white police officer in the Aug.
-23 shooting of Black man Jacob Blake in Kenosha, Wisconsin, an incident that touched off deadly street protests and inflamed racial tensions in the United States.
+(Reuters) - Wisconsin prosecutors on Tuesday cleared a white police officer of criminal charges in the shooting a Black man from behind in the presence of his young children, leaving him paralyzed and triggering deadly protests that inflamed racial tensions.

-Kenosha County District Attorney Michael Graveley found police officer Rusten Sheskey acted in self-defense while shooting Blake seven times at close range, saying Blake was armed with a knife and had resisted arrest, withstanding multiple Taser shots.
+Kenosha County District Attorney Michael Graveley found officer Rusten Sheskey acted in self-defense while responding to a domestic dispute last Aug.
+23 and shooting Jacob Blake seven times at close range, saying Blake was armed with a knife and had resisted arrest, withstanding multiple Taser shots.

 The decision against prosecuting Sheskey or the two other officers on the scene could incite more demonstrations, which have frequently broken out in the United States in recent years after police have been cleared of wrongdoing in shootings of African Americans.

+Lawyers for Blake said the officer should have been charged with attempted homicide and called on people to advocate for racial justice and police reform.

-Central Kenosha was empty of shoppers and pedestrians as the announcement was made, as most storefronts were boarded up in recent days in anticipation of more unrest.
+After the sun set and the temperature dipped below freezing, Kenosha’s business districts were largely empty with many storefronts boarded up in anticipation of violence.

-“People are definitely on edge still,” said life-long Kenoshian Jon Zamora, 30, as he boarded up a storefront in Kenosha, a city of 100,000 people between Milwaukee and Chicago.
+“People are definitely on edge still,” said Jon Zamora, 30, as he boarded up a storefront in Kenosha, a city of 100,000 people between Milwaukee and Chicago.

+Wisconsin Governor Tony Evers authorized the Wisconsin National Guard to support local law enforcement.

-The knife was not easily visible on the video of the shooting that went viral on social media.
+Investigators previously said a knife was found at the scene, but a weapon was not easily visible in Blake’s hand on the video of the shooting that went viral on social media.
 Nor did the video show previous attempts to detain Blake, who was wanted on a felony arrest warrant, as police were told before arriving on the scene, Graveley said.

-“It is absolutely incontrovertible that Jacob Blake was armed with a knife during this encounter,” Graveley said, adding that Blake admitted several times to investigators he had the knife.
+“It is absolutely incontrovertible that Jacob Blake was armed with a knife during this encounter,” Graveley said.

 The shooting took place while passions were still inflamed over the May 25 death of George Floyd, a Black man, after a white Minneapolis police officer knelt on his neck.
 Thousands took the streets in “Black Lives Matter” anti-racism protests in the United States and around the world following Floyd’s death despite the coronavirus pandemic.